BlogCloud

 Never wildcard the sub claim

-A sub of repo:myorg/*:* lets any branch of any repo in your org — including an attacker’s PR branch — assume the role.
-Pin the repo and the ref.
-Use environment-scoped subs (repo:org/app:environment:prod) for production roles.
+A sub of repo:myorg/*:* lets any branch of any repo in your org — including an attacker's fork PR branch if secrets are exposed — assume the role.
+Pin the repo and ref.
+For production, use GitHub Environments with required reviewers and trust `repo:org/app:environment:prod` instead of a bare main branch match.

 The workflow side